mysticole928/CrowdStrike-CNAPP/Falcon-Container-Downloads.md

 --copy my.registry.url
 ```

 **Note: The container registry URL is only the base URL.
-The image name and tag (the version) are copied from the CrowdStrike registry automatically.**
+The image _name_ and _tag_ (the version) are copied from the CrowdStrike registry automatically.**

 ## The Falcon Node Sensor

-Notice that the `--type` is `falcon-sensor`.
+Notice that the `--type` is `falcon-sensor` for both the node-based sensor and the container-based (sidecar) sensor.

 When **node** and **container** images are copied from the CrowdStrike registry, they both get the name `falcon-sensor`.
 The **tag** for the `falcon-container` image includes the word _container_.